-Emerging priority Details Avoid community disadvantage While the resilience of built infrastructure gradually increases, people experiencing disadvantage are at risk of being left behind because of less resources to rebuild or pay for upgrades to mitigate risks.
-In the community sector, funding and tenancy arrangements are major contributors to disadvantage.
+Disaster Risk Reduction and Community Resilience Research Priorities Details Address disadvantage caused by precarious housing and tenancy arrangements Funding and tenancy arrangements are major contributors to disadvantage.
+While the general resilience of built infrastructure gradually increases, many communities are left vulnerable due to lack of funding for specialised built environments tailored to their needs during natural hazards.
+These communities are at risk of being left behind because of less resources to rebuild or pay for upgrades to mitigate risks.
+Communities being disadvantaged in this way include: → people living in precarious housing or with a lack of secure housing → those living in remote or very remote communities (often including First Nations people) → elderly people people with disability or special medical needs.
 Vulnerable communities are often not equipped with simple means to becoming more resilient - underground power lines, microgrid capabilities, in-situ water filtration and purification means, communications systems with backup power and solar.
-Monitor and evaluate initiatives Understanding how well current and past initiatives have performed is important in developing future initiatives that build resilience and reduce disaster risk.
+Focus areas for research in this area could include: → enhancing emergency communication with displaced people before, during and after disasters ightarrow assessing housing needs of vulnerable groups during natural hazards → preventing unnecessary displacement where possible, in a way that maintains social cohesion and recovery → protecting homeowners and emergency management/recovery workers against risks (including post-disaster risks such as water contamination) → providing short - and long-term temporary housing that meets the needs of diverse groups.
+Monitor and evaluate the effectiveness of initiatives and use the findings to develop improved approaches Understanding how well current and past initiatives have performed is important in developing future initiatives that build resilience and reduce disaster risk.
 Defining and agreeing on the outcomes to be measured is important.
 Effective and timely monitoring and evaluation can help: → identify which actions are having the greatest benefits → expose existing vulnerabilities that were not known, or considered not important → expose new vulnerabilities.